Self induced Hall Effect in current carrying bar: Abstract

 \section{Abstract}

-The longitudinal current along a bar conductor is accompanied by self induced transverse magnetic field.
-In absence of transverse current in sample bulk a nonzero electric field (Hall) must be present to compensate Lorentz force action.
-The longitudinal current itself can be viewed as collective drift of carriers in crossed magnetic and electric fields.
-At low temperatures the enhanced carrier viscosity leads to nonuniform longitudinal current flow whose transverse profile is sensitive to presence of $collinear$ diamagnetic currents nearby the sample inner wall.
-Both the longitudinal current and transverse magnetic field are squeezed out from the bulk towards the inner walls of a bar.
-Magnetic properties of a sample resembles those expected for ideal diamagnet.
-At certain critical temperature a former dissipative current becomes purely diamagnetic providing a zero resistance state.
-Temperature threshold of zero-resistance state is found for arbitrary disorder strength, sample size and magnetic field.
-Sample-size and magnetic field driven transition from zero resistance state to normal metal has been studied.
+The longitudinal current in a three-dimensional conductor is accompanied by transverse magnetic field in a specimen bulk.
+The absence of the transverse current in a sample bulk requires a nonzero Hall electric field in transverse cross-section which provides the Lorentz force cancelation.
+The longitudinal current itself can be viewed as a collective drift of carriers in crossed magnetic and electric(Hall) fields.
+At low temperatures the enhanced carrier viscosity leads to nonuniform current flow whose transverse profile is sensitive to presence of $collinear$ diamagnetic currents at the sample inner walls.
+Former dissipative the longitudinal current becomes purely diamagnetic at certain critical temperature.
+The superconductivity sets on.
+The current and transverse magnetic field become pushed out from the sample bulk towards the inner wall.
+Magnetic properties of a sample resemble those expected for ideal diamagnet.
+The threshold of superconductivity is calculated for arbitrary temperature, disorder strength, sample size and current and(or) magnetic field strength.
+Sample-size and magnetic field driven transition from normal metal phase to superconductivity has been studied.
+The superconductivity phase is not discussed.